Can Adoption Be Only a Swipe Away?

 As you can see, adoption is more complicated than just swiping right.
 It’s easy to see how an app like Adoptly fails to do it justice.
 Technology can help with many things, but there are legal aspects to adoption that a phone simply can’t handle.

-If you are interested in adoption, contact the Law Offices of Sheryl R. Rentz, P.C., toll-free at (866) 290-9292.
+If you are interested in adoption, contact the Law Offices of Sheryl R. Rentz, P.C., at (610) 645-0100.
 We will listen to your unique situation in a free initial consultation.